Benign Skin Growths

 What are the different types of skin growths?

-Small round brownish to red-purple bumps caused by an buildup of fibroblasts (soft tissue cells under the skin).
+Small round brownish to red-purple scar like bumps caused by a buildup of fibroblasts (soft tissue cells under the skin).
 They often occur on the legs and may itch.
 They are more common in women.

 Dermatofibromas can be surgically removed if they become painful or itchy.

-A benign tumor which is made up of hairs, sweat glands, and sebaceous (oil) glands.
+A benign tumor that is made up of hairs, sweat glands, and sebaceous (oil) glands.
 Some internal dermoid tumors may even contain cartilage, bone fragments, and teeth.

 Dermoid cysts may be removed surgically for cosmetic reasons.